JayMcConnon/DSS-Bot/docs/commands/serverstatus.md

 - Options - `names`/ `nonames`  - Defaults to `names` - Toggles player details.
 - Examples - `!query myawesomeserver`

-On a successful query you should see a screen that looks like this
+On a successful query you should see a reply from the bot that looks like this

 ![Successful query](/images/guide/servercommands/successful-with-names.png)